-When modeling internationalization of Content Assembly, Variants fall into three groups:
+When modeling internationalization of Content Assembly, Templates fall into three groups:

-- Variants that need no modification; - Variants you can internationalize by customizing the XSL to add localization processing; - Variants that require a unique XSL template for each Locale.
+- Templates that need no modification; - Templates you can internationalize by customizing the formatting to add localization processing; - Templates that must be unique for each Locale.

 A number of assemblers will not need modification.
-Generally, assemblers that produce small, simple snippets, such as title links used in navigation or abstracts used on index pages, do not require localization.
-They consist of a few lines of text from managed content, with no static text or images, and thus require no special modification for localization.
+Generally, Templates that produce small, simple Snippets, such as title links used in navigation or abstracts used on index pages, do not require localization.
+These Snippets consist of a few lines of text from managed content, with no static text or images, and thus require no special modification for localization.

-Variants require internationalization if they include static text or if the template differs significantly for one or more Locales.
-A Variant that includes images may also require internationalization, depending on the content of the images.
-If an image includes text or culture-specific content, you probably need to internationalize the Variant that uses that image.
+Templates require internationalization if they include static text or if the formatting differs significantly for one or more Locales.
+A Template that includes images may also require internationalization, depending on the content of the images.
+If an image includes text or culture-specific content, you probably need to internationalize the Template that uses that image.